simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

 `IsPassive`
 :   IsPassive allows you to enable passive authentication by default for this SP.

+`key_name`
+:   The name of the certificate.
+It is possible the IDP requires your certificate to have a name.
+    If provided, it will be exposed in the SAML 2.0 metadata as `KeyName` inside the `KeyDescriptor`.
+This also requires a certificate to be provided.

 `name`
 :   The name of this SP.